 AFTER: Financial Services SVP/COO | Investment Management | Client Services | M&A Integration | Increased Margins

-Whether you hire a professional photographer or have a do-it-yourself profile photo, having the right image attached to your LinkedIn profile is critical.
-Use a photo that is professional and appropriate for the type of industry you are in and the type of job for which you are applying.
+Whether you hire a professional photographer or use a personal photo, having the right image attached to your LinkedIn profile is critical.
+Use a photo in which you look professional and that is appropriate for the type of industry you are in and the type of job for which you are applying.
 Recruiters and hiring managers want to feel a personal connection with you as a candidate.

 Invest in a professional picture or choose a photo of your own where you are professionally attired.
 Choose a cropped headshot that is free from blurs, other people and background distractions.

 You have the option to include a background image to complement your profile photo for further branding.
 You can choose an image (ensure you have the rights to use the photo) or use a meme creator to create an image of a quote that embodies what you stand for.
 This is a great place to demonstrate your personal brand to promote the image you want to put forth.
 The size of this photo is 1400 x 425 pixels and should be a .jpg, .gif or .png file.

 It’s a lot easier to point people to your LinkedIn profile when you have a direct link with your name in it.
 LinkedIn allows you to customize your profile URL easily, and you should absolutely change it if you haven’t already.

 If you don’t, you’ll be stuck with a generic (and long) link that will be difficult to include on your resume materials and/or business cards.
 These LinkedIn Help instructions show you how to customize your public profile URL (otherwise known as a vanity URL).

 6. Include Your Contact Information in the Designated Folder